How to Optimize a Barcode Scanner for Inventory

 With optimized barcode scanning, inventory counts can be completed more quickly and accurately, minimizing the impact on daily activities and enabling more frequent cycle counts for enhanced inventory control.

-- Barcode duplication and cross-contamination: When multiple items share the same barcode or barcodes from different products are in the scanner’s field of view, you may get incorrect data and inventory discrepancies.
+When multiple items share the same barcode or barcodes from different products are in the scanner’s field of view, you may get incorrect data and inventory discrepancies.
 Implementing strict barcode verification processes and deploying software with built-in validation capabilities can help detect and prevent such issues.
-For example, Scandit’s Smart Scan Intention takes contextual data, such as device movement and barcode characteristics, to anticipate and capture the right target barcode — leading to a 100% reduction in unwanted scans.

-- Human error: Factors such as poor scanning techniques, a cumbersome UI, distractions, and fatigue can contribute to inaccurate or missed scans.
-While training and education can help mitigate these issues, technology solutions like a user-focused UI, batch scanning, real-time validation, and augmented reality overlays can further reduce the risk of human error by automating repetitive tasks and providing intuitive guidance to operators.
+Factors such as poor scanning techniques, a cumbersome UI, distractions, and fatigue can contribute to inaccurate or missed scans.
+While training and education can help mitigate these issues, technology solutions like a user-focused UI, multiple barcode scanning, real-time validation, and augmented reality overlays can further reduce the risk of human error by automating repetitive tasks and providing intuitive guidance to operators.

 Best practices for optimizing a barcode scanner for inventory